 Information Sessions for Lawyers and Law Graduates

 Have a Canadian law degree and/or are licensed to practise law in Canada?
 This 45-minute information session will help answer your questions about the part-time LLM.
-Learn about admission requirements, customization of programs, and how a specialized part-time LLM can support your overall professional development goals.Tuesday, November 12th at 5:30 pm (EDT) Tuesday, December 10th at 5:30 pm (EDT)
+Learn about admission requirements, customization of programs, and how a specialized part-time LLM can support your overall professional development goals.Tuesday, January 14th at 5:30 pm (EDT) Tuesday, February 11th at 5:30 pm (EDT)

 Information Sessions for Candidates without a JD/LLB